-Represented developer in trial against municipality regarding adequacy of design and construction of regional wastewater lift station.
+Represented a developer in trial against a municipality regarding adequacy of design and construction of a regional wastewater lift station.

-Represented general contractor in trial against concrete paving subcontractor where pavement deteriorated prematurely.
+Represented a general contractor in trial against a concrete paving subcontractor where the pavement deteriorated prematurely.

 Prepared resolutions and related documents for projects deemed to be of urgent necessity, including fire alarm and HVAC renovation projects for a K-12 school district.

-Represented school district when sudden subsidence episode severely damaged nearly complete middle school.
+Represented a school district when a sudden subsidence episode severely damaged its nearly complete middle school.

 Represented general contractor against claims made by township when full depth reclamation and cement stabilization did not meet expectations.

-Represented airport authority against contractor’s claims of defective plans and differing site conditions.
+Represented an airport authority against a contractor’s claims of defective plans and differing site conditions.